PostDispatchInteractive/parks/README.md

 What is this?
 -------------

-This repo contains data and code used for the May 4, 2019 St. Louis Post-Dispatch story "With fewer park employees than there are parks in St. Louis, corners get cut".
+This repo contains data and code used for the May 4 (online) and May 5, 2019 (print) St. Louis Post-Dispatch story "With fewer park employees than there are parks in St. Louis, corners get cut".
 The story was reported by [Jesse Bogan](https://twitter.com/JesseBogan) with data analysis done by [Janelle O'Dea](https://twitter.com/jayohday).

 Assumptions
 -----------